-I have no doubt that we will face other challenges in the future so Hong Kong needs a leader who's able to galvanize the population, Tang told reporters.
+I have no doubt that we will face other challenges in the future so Hong Kong needs a leader who's able to galvanise the population, Tang told reporters.

-Since reverting to Chinese rule in 1997, Hong Kong has played a largely economic mediation role as a capital-raising hub and major offshore yuan center for China.
+Since reverting to Chinese rule in 1997, Hong Kong has played a largely economic mediation role as a capital-raising hub and major offshore yuan centre for China.

-Politically, its moves toward full democracy make it a petri dish of reform for China's Communist leaders, who have exerted behind-the-scenes control over local politics.
+Politically, its moves towards full democracy make it a petri dish of reform for China's Communist leaders, who have exerted behind-the-scenes control over local politics.

 Unless there are other revelations or new scandals, I don't think it will affect Tang's chances that much, said political scientist Ma Ngok.

 But he added: A lot of people doubt his ability and don't think he'll bring a lot of changes to Hong Kong, so if we need a more fundamental change or solution I don't think he'll be a very good choice.